David Olivier: Antispeciesist activism

-Author of a leaflet initially distributed in libertarian circles of Lyonnais from 1985, Olivier is considered one of the founding figures of the French antispeciesist movement.
-His meeting with Yves Bonnardel in 1986 made him aware of the existence of an active animal liberation movement in the English-speaking world.
-With Bonnardel, Françoise Blanchon, also present in Lyon squat circles, and two other activists, he produced the pamphlet Nous ne mangeons pas de viande pour ne pas tuer d'animaux ("We Do Not Eat Meat So We Do Not Kill Animals").
-Being bilingual, Olivier was able to create some of the first translations of Peter Singer's works into French, introducing Singer to his fellow activists.
+Olivier wrote a leaflet distributed in libertarian circles in Lyonnais from 1985, and has been described as one of the founding figures of the French antispeciesist movement.
+His meeting with Yves Bonnardel in 1986 introduced him to the animal liberation movement in the English-speaking world.
+With Bonnardel, Françoise Blanchon, and two other activists, he produced the pamphlet Nous ne mangeons pas de viande pour ne pas tuer d'animaux ("We Do Not Eat Meat So We Do Not Kill Animals").
+Because he was bilingual, Olivier produced some of the first French translations of Peter Singer's works for other activists.

-The concept of focusing the fight for animal rights around the ethical concept of antispeciesism lead Olivier, soon joined by Bonnardel and Françoise Blanchon, to found the journal Cahiers antispécistes in 1989.
-For a long period, the journal remained the essential media supporting the antispeciesist movement in France.
-Oliver himself authored many of the journal's articles, in addition to creating French translations of the texts of Singer, Tom Regan, Paola Cavalieri, James Rachels, and Steve F. Sapontzis.
-He and the other co-founders of the journal were a decisive influence on Sébastien Arsac and Brigitte Gothière, future founders of the animal protection organisation L214.
+The focus on animal rights around the ethical concept of antispeciesism led Olivier, Bonnardel, and Blanchon to found the journal Cahiers antispécistes in 1989.
+For a long period, the journal was a main publication of the antispeciesist movement in France.
+Olivier wrote many of its articles and translated texts by Singer, Tom Regan, Paola Cavalieri, James Rachels, and Steve F. Sapontzis.
+The journal's founders influenced Sébastien Arsac and Brigitte Gothière, later founders of the animal protection organisation L214.

-In October 2001, in a bid to increase recognition of the refusal to eat animals, Olivier founded the first Veggie Pride in Paris, defining in his manifesto the term "veggiephobia".
-Veggie Pride was intended to bring together people expressing their pride in refusing to eat animals (vegetarians and vegans) and denouncing the discrimination they feel they suffering their social life (for example in community food) or in defence of their ideas.
-The event was exported to several French, European and North American cities, and organized its 18th Parisian event in 2018.
+In October 2001, Olivier founded the first Veggie Pride in Paris.
+In its manifesto, he defined the term "veggiephobia".
+Veggie Pride was intended to bring together vegetarians and vegans who refused to eat animals and to denounce discrimination that they said they faced in social life, including in communal food, and in the defence of their ideas.
+The event was later held in several cities in France, Europe, and North America, and its 18th Paris event took place in 2018.

-In 2002, Olivier organised the first meeting of Les Estivales de la question animal, an annual meeting of debate and reflection around the animal question.
-This gathering of association leaders and theoreticians of the French-speaking animalist movement lead to the launch of the organisation L214, the movement towards the legal abolition of meat and the creation of the Animalist Party in France.
+In 2002, Olivier organised the first meeting of Les Estivales de la question animale, an annual meeting for discussion of animal issues.
+The meeting included association leaders and theorists of the French-speaking animalist movement.
+It was associated with the launch of L214, the movement for the legal abolition of meat, and the creation of the Animalist Party in France.

 In 2004, Olivier left the editorial staff of Cahiers antispécistes after the publication of issue 23.
-In 2018, the publication of The Antispeciesist Revolution by Presses Universitaires de France, containing for one third a collection of Olivier's articles, met with relative media success.
-Renan Larue and the critic Thierry Jacquet consider the book's publication to be symbolic, doing justice to the work of the editors of Cahiers antispécistes and granting the animal question the seriousness it deserves.
+In 2018, Presses Universitaires de France published La Révolution antispéciste, which included several of Olivier's articles.
+Thierry Jacquet wrote in Le Temps that the book showed that the animal question was being taken more seriously in French-language debate.